-Doctor tried for manslaughter after botched abortion
+Doctor in badly botched abortion is tried for manslaughter

 Jury deliberations were expected to begin on Wednesday.

-Even before the death, Rho had been investigated by state officials over concerns that he was performing procedures improperly and using assistants who lacked medical training, witnesses said at the trial.
+Even before the death, Rho, 53, had been investigated by state officials over concerns that he was performing procedures improperly and using assistants who lacked medical training, witnesses said at the trial.

 Prosecutors said Morales had been turned down by other abortion providers because she was 25 weeks pregnant.
-The state bars abortions at 24 weeks or more only if the women's life or health is endangered.
+The state allows abortions at 24 weeks or more only if the woman's life or health is endangered.

 The last criminal prosecution in New York over a mishandled abortion was in 1995, when obstetrician David Benjamin was convicted of murder after a patient bled to death from a rip in her uterus during an abortion.
-Prosecutors also said he lied to paramedics to try to cover it up.

 Philadelphia doctor Kermit Gosnell was convicted in 2013 of involuntary manslaughter after a patient got a fatal overdose of sedatives during an abortion.
 He also was convicted of murder for performing extremely late-term abortions, snipping the spines of infants born alive during the procedures.

-Note: This story has been corrected to show the state allows, not bars, abortions at 24 weeks or more only if the woman's life or health is endangered.